braedynl/CSE231-020-SS20/FAQ.md

 **10. Why do you go through the effort to do all of this?**

-Well I didn't really like Dr. Enbody's website when I took the class myself.
-When I became a TA, making a GitHub page started out as a way to store my mini-lecture presentations, but then it kind of snowballed into a fully-fledged course page as I kept adding more stuff.
+Well, I didn't really like Dr. Enbody's website when I took the class myself ("be the change you want to see in the world", right?).
+When I became a TA, making a GitHub page started out as a way to store my mini-lecture presentations, but then it kind of snowballed into a full-fledged course page as I kept adding more stuff.

-In terms of "my thoroughness", (which gets talked about a lot by students who have me), I believe all TAs should be just as thorough.
-My job, from my perspective, is to make this class a much easier and enjoyable experience for students.
-I want to ensure that you know where to go, who to contact, and how to get help.
+In terms of "my thoroughness", (which I know gets talked about by students who have me), I believe all TAs should be just as thorough.
+My job, (at least in my view), is to make this class a much easier and enjoyable experience for students.
+I want to ensure that you know where to go, who to contact, and how to get the help you need.

+That being said, you shouldn't shame the other TAs.
+Most of them are senior CSE majors in 400-level classes, they probably don't have that much time on their hands.
+Why do _I_ have so much time on _my_ hands?
+Uhh.. well..
+I don't really do much other than school work, I tend to get stuff done quickly.

 **11. How did you prepare for CSE231 exams?**